 - Claimants have to send their court fee directly to the law firm’s third party bank account in Curacao.

 - The amount of proved claims is totalling $248,000.
 The amount of claimed claims is over $300,000.
 Example: Claimant is owed 15,000, but has only proof for $5,000 in form of emails or chatlogs.

 UPDATE March 22, 2017

 Special agent and participant of the Full Flush Poker scam, Professional Rakeback, is behind the fullflushpoker.com scam statement!

 A group of concerned affiliates and online poker sites…

 Over “poker sites” is a hidden link to Professional Rakeback.

-Jonathan Brown is blatant lying again, claiming he would be not associated with the Full Flush Poker scam!
-LMAO
+Jonathan Brown is blatant lying again, claiming he would not be associated with the Full Flush Poker scam! 😀